Nanoonga/chtml-masonry/README.md

 ## Strategy

-CSS solutions to the masonry layout are fast, but they're fragile and nonobvious.
-Conventional JS solutions are slow, because they manipulate a generic, already-rendered DOM in situ.
+CSS solutions to the masonry layout are fast, but they're fragile and unintuitive.
+Conventional JS solutions are intuitive but very slow, because they manipulate an already-rendered DOM in situ.

-After CSS, Computed HTML is the next-fastest layout strategy because (a) the browser's HTML interpreter is highly optimized for rendering DOMs from a stream of layout tags, and (b) the attributes of every tag are known or computed in advance, therefore (c) the interpreter will never have to backtrack or repaint.
+After CSS, Computed HTML is the next-fastest layout strategy because (a) the browser's HTML interpreter is optimized for rendering DOMs from streams of layout tags, and (b) the attributes of every tag are known or computed in advance, therefore (c) the interpreter will never have to backtrack or repaint.

 ### High Definition Displays

 Thumbnail images are fetched at a multiple of the device pixel ratio if their native width and height are large enough.
 This will show the sharpest rendition on all displays at all times.

-Whether thumbnail details are worth their own bandwidth on a device with a pixel ratio > 2 is philosophical.
-Such densities are the result of vendors not establishing a high-density standard for their devices comparable to Apple's Retina.
+Whether high-resolution thumbnails are worth their download bandwidth on devices with a pixel ratio > 2 is philosophical.
+For mobile devices, such densities are the result of the lack of an industry-wide standard comparable to Apple's Retina.
 Google provisions bitmap assets up to 3x for Android even if some devices from some vendors have a greater device pixel ratio than that.

 These listings demonstrate the Computed HTML model by using it as a runtime for the Masonry layout algorithm under development.